rahat2020/ShopingDeal/README.md

-# This is an e-commerce website and it is under development.
+# This is ShoppingDeal an e-commerce website and it is under development.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).